jejacks0n/mercury/README.md

 ### Initializing

 You can initialize Mercury2 any time after the DOM is ready.
 You can use the jQuery dom loaded callback, or initialize it at the bottom of the document.
-Either way works.
+The `Mercury.init` method takes options that are passed directly to the interface class that you've configured (Mercury.FrameInterface by default).

 ```javascript
 jQuery(function() {